MarineCast/toolkit-seascape/docs/WORKFLOWS.md

 seascape --workspace /path/to/seascape-workspace build --candidate-root /path/to/seascape-workspace/.seascape/candidate --resume --publish
 ```

+Publication retains a copied generation under `.seascape/releases/<release_id>` and promotes
-Publication promotes files to canonical workspace paths and writes the seascape release manifest.
+canonical compatibility paths and the schema-3 release manifest in one journaled transaction.
 It is local artifact publication, not a Git push or a public dataset upload.
 Direct family APIs
 can also publish their own outputs; the candidate workflow's release gate is a separate operation.